meg768/installing-new-rpi-from-scratch/README.md

 sudo npm install pm2 -g
 ````

-## Installing MariaDB from Source Code
+## Installing MariaDB from Source Code (2021-01-20)

-Make sure you have
+Make sure you have the source code version of your choice.
+In this case 10.3.14.

-### Downloading Source Code
+### Download Source Code
 ````bash
 sudo su
 mkdir /mariadb && cd /mariadb